 Debt is a growing problem in America.
-Total household debt was almost $13 trillion at the end of 2017’s third quarter — up $116 billion from the second quarter, according to the Federal Reserve Bank of New York.
+Total household debt hit $13.86 trillion at the end of 2019’s second quarter — up $192 billion from the first quarter, according to the Federal Reserve Bank of New York.

 The bulk of that amount was comprised of mortgage debt, followed by student loan, auto loan and credit card debt.
 And delinquent debt — payments that are 30 days or more late — is also growing.
 Cutting your expenses and bills can help manage your debt but often only provide minimal assistance.
 Fortunately, whether you’re drowning in debt or just want to pay down what you owe more quickly, there are several budgeting strategies you can use.